-Implementation of the Office of Living Victoria’s Melbourne’s Water Future strategy will affect Metro councils’ land use planning, stormwater and flood mapping.
+Implementation of the Office of Living Victoria’s 2013 Melbourne’s Water Future strategy will affect Metropolitan councils’ land use planning, stormwater and flood mapping.
 The whole-of-water-cycle strategy for Melbourne includes a greater emphasis on local water supplies such as rainwater, stormwater, and wastewater.

 MAV's submission to the OLV (Word - 232KB) raises three key implementation challenges for the strategy:

-The need for a new revenue stream for councils to fund higher Integrated Water Cycle Management (IWCM) asset lifecycle costs
+The need for a new revenue stream for councils to fund higher whole-of-water-cycle management (WWCM) asset lifecycle costs

-The need to develop a suite of tools or delivery pathways to IWCM that accommodate the diversity of the local government sector
+The need to develop a suite of tools or delivery pathways to WWCM that accommodate the diversity of the local government sector

-The need to distinguish between local community benefits, water corporation benefits and broader state-wide benefits, to provide for an appropriate basis for apportioning costs of ICWM infrastructure.
+The need to distinguish between local community benefits, water corporation benefits and broader state-wide benefits, to provide for an appropriate basis for apportioning costs of WWCM infrastructure.